-Unless otherwise banned by the Principal, the possession and use of cell phones, picture phones, video recording devices, personal digital assistants (PDA's), and other electronic devices, other than paging devices and two-way radios, are subject to the following rules.
+Unless otherwise banned by the Principal, the possession and use of cell phones, picture phones, video recording devices, personal digital assistants (PDA's), and other electronic devices are subject to the following rules.

-- □ Cell phones must be turned off and stored in the student's locker during the regular school day unless the supervising teacher grants permission for them to be used or if needed during an emergency. - □ Cell phones may be brought on the bus on field trips with teacher approval.
+- Cell phones must be turned off and stored in the student's locker during the regular school day unless the supervising teacher grants permission for them to be used or if needed during an emergency. - Cell phones may be brought on the bus on field trips with teacher approval.
 Cell phones and all electronic devices will be stored on the locked bus upon arrival to the field trip destination. - Cell phones may not be used in any manner that will cause disruption to the educational environment or will otherwise violate student conduct rules and/or the rights of others.
-This includes but is not limited to using such device to take photographs in locker rooms or bathrooms, cheat, bully, haze, cyber-bully, sexting or otherwise violate school conduct rules.
-If the district has reasonable suspicion that a student used or is using a cell phone or PDA during school, on school property or at school function in a manner that violates the district's discipline policy, the district may search the student's phone or PDA for evidence of the misconduct. - □ Electronic study aids may be used during the school day if: - Use of the device is provided in the student's IEP. - Permission is received from the student's teacher.
+This includes but is not limited to using such devices to take photographs in locker rooms or bathrooms, cheat, bully, haze, cyber-bully, sexting or otherwise violate school conduct rules.
+If the district has reasonable suspicion that a student used or is using a cell phone or PDA during school, on school property or at school function in a manner that violates the district's discipline policy, the district may search the student's phone or PDA for evidence of the misconduct. - Smartwatches may not be used as calculators in any class.
+Misuse of a Smartwatch will result in the loss of privilege to wear the device at school. - Electronic study aids may be used during the school day if: - Use of the device is provided in the student's IEP. - Permission is received from the student's teacher.